abma493/SidekickUPSCommunicator/README.md

 This application serves as a tool to do simple modifications on a single device, but it stands out for handling batches of webcards for configuration changes including configuration files and firmware updates.

 My project has no affiliation with Vertiv.
+Read the contents of Notes directory for latest updates in detail.

 As of 5/15/2025: